-However, this new law does not extend the right to carry a handgun to anyone who was previously prohibited.
+These changes did not give the right to carry a handgun to anyone who was prohibited before the amendment took effect.
 Section 2 of HB 1927 states:

 persons who are currently prohibited from possessing firearms under state and federal law will not gain the right to possess or carry a firearm under this legislation

-Texas law does not specifically put restrictions on who can carry a long gun such as a rifle.
+Texas law does not specifically put restrictions on who can carry a long gun such as a rifle or shotgun.
 However, some people are prohibited from owning or possessing any firearm by law.
 See the Owning and Possessing section of this research guide for more information.

 Generally speaking, people in Texas can carry guns wherever guns are not prohibited.
 Some places are always off-limits.
 At other types of places, the property owner or the person in control of the property can choose whether to allow guns.